cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ### setPredicateDecision

-This is called from Predicate.
+This is called by Predicate.
 It sets a game decision.
 For example, you know signature of `IsValidSignature(message, address, signature)`, you can set the game decision true which has this claim through `IsValidSignature` predicate.

 ### challenge

-Adds new challenge game.
-AC must check the challenge is valid of parent game.
+Adds a new challenge game.
+AC must check the challenge is valid of the parent game.

 ## Predicate